Samworth27/T2A1/README.md

 By working in an iterative process that ends with a working piece of software at the end of each cycle a team can maintain customer satisfaction by enabling them to see the development and growth of the software.
 It also enables the customer to provide feedback which can be fed backing into the planning cycle to prioritise work or change requirements.

 ## Q4 Provide an overview and description of a standard source control workflow

+There is no one 'standard' source or version control workflow because different workflows may be more appropriate for different sized projects or different software being used to manage the workflow.
+It's not a one size fits all situation.
+The most widely used source control software today is 'Git'